'It's been a nightmare': Ex-navy ship finally towed out of Bridgewater | CBC News

 Good riddance.

-Those might be the best words to describe the feelings of some Bridgewater, N.S., residents now that HMCS Cormorant is finally being towed out of town.
+Those might be the best words to describe the feelings of some Bridgewater, N.S., residents now that former HMCS Cormorant is finally being towed out of town.

 The abandoned navy dive support ship had been tied up in Bridgewater for 20 years and has changed hands several times after it was decommissioned by the Canadian Navy in 1997.